What is a Private Smear Test and HPV screen?

 At its most basic level, a private smear test (also known as a cervical screen) is a test to help prevent cancer.
 A cervical screening, which takes only about 10 minutes involves collecting a small number of cells from the cervix of a women’s womb and analysing them for Human Papilloma Virus and/or any abnormalities as necessary.
 The detection of HPV or abnormal cells is the most effective way to prevent cervical cancer as if abnormal cells are found, they can be treated early before cancer even happens.
 On average, 3,200 women in the UK are diagnosed with cervical cancer every year making it the fourth most common cancer in women.
 However, regular cervical screenings save a further 5000 women annually from developing cervical cancer.
 So, it really is worth it!

-Click the button below to book your private cervical screen to £159 in our nurse-led clinic which runs Monday’s at our Oxford Street Clinic and Wednesday’s at our King’s Cross Clinic.
+Click the button below to book your private cervical screen for £159 in our nurse-led clinics.

 |Private Smear at Oxford Street||Book Now|